danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 What would have been days of archaeological work — re-reading old commits, reconstructing the timeline of what I tried and why, translating it into SR&ED language — became an afternoon of reviewing and validating what the assistant produced.

-## So What Ties These Together?

-Looking at this list, a pattern emerges.
-The common thread isn't that AI writes code for me.
-It's that AI handles the *cognitive overhead* that surrounds the code — the reading, the cross-referencing, the organizing, the translating between audiences, the reformatting.
-Work that was always necessary but never anyone's favorite part of the job.

-These tasks share a few characteristics that make them particularly well-suited to AI:

-- **They involve synthesizing large volumes of existing information** — codebases, git histories, Slack threads, personal notes, government forms — rather than inventing something new.
-- **They require translating between contexts** — technical to business, code to documentation, raw notes to structured plans, experience to interview answers.
-- **The output quality matters but isn't precious** — a well-organized backlog is valuable, but it doesn't need to be perfect.
-A workflow analysis document is a starting point for discussion, not a final artifact.
-This makes them forgiving of the occasional AI mistake in a way that production code is not.
+## Beyond Code Generation

+None of these examples involve AI writing production code.
+They're about the cognitive overhead that surrounds the code — synthesizing existing information, translating between contexts, organizing what's already there.
 I've written before about [slowing down AI on purpose](../slowing-down-ai-on-purpose) — using it as a design partner rather than a code generator.
 These code-adjacent uses are the natural extension of that philosophy.
 When you stop thinking of AI as a thing that writes code and start thinking of it as a thing that processes and organizes information, the range of useful applications expands dramatically.

 ## TODO
 - Clarify my AI assitant is claude code opus 4.6?